 This allows selection of the BIOS' displayed language.
-Currently only English is available.
+Configuration options: [English]

-Supervisor Password [Disabled] / User Password [Disabled]
+Supervisor Password [Disabled], User Password [Disabled]

-These fields allow you to set the passwords.
+This field allows you to set the password.
 To set the password, highlight the appropriate field and press <Enter>.

 Type in a password and press <Enter>.
 You can type up to eight alphanumeric characters.
 Symbols and other keys are ignored.
 To confirm the password, type the password again and press the <Enter>.
 The password is now set to [Enabled].
 This password allows full access to the BIOS Setup menus.

 To clear the password, highlight this field and press <Enter>.
 The same dialog box as above will appear.
 Press <Enter> and the password will be set to [Disabled].